-The present work focuses on solving the aforementioned main issues to allow a transparent offloading of PIM instructions directly from the host processor without incurring overhead to the Central Processing Unit (CPU).
+The present work aims to provide resources for the adoption of FU-centric PIM architectures, such as those presented in [16, 19, 24, 25].
+Therefore, this work focuses on solving the aforementioned main issues to allow a transparent offloading of PIM instructions directly from the host processor without incurring performance overhead to the Central Processing Unit (CPU).
 Furthermore, our PIM architecture design proposes a data coherence protocol that includes not only a mechanism to share data between the host processor and PIM units transparently, but also among several in-memory functional units-based processors.
-Thus, our design addresses programmability and cache coherence issues to reduce programmers' effort in designing application to be executed in PIM architectures.
+Thus, our design addresses programmability and cache coherence issues to reduce programmers' effort in designing applications to be executed in PIM architectures.
 Moreover, a complete explanation of how our mechanism handles both the Host-PIM and PIM-PIM communication is shown.
 We compare the present approach with the optimal oracle-based case, showing that our PIM approaches to solving instruction offloading, data coherence, and communication can get close to the optimal scenario.

-This work is organized as follows: Section 2 highlights previous and stateof-the art PIMs approaches while summarizes their mechanisms to support the adoption of each design.
+This work is organized as follows: Sect.
+2 highlights previous and state-of-the-art PIMs approaches while summarizes their mechanisms to support the adoption of each design.
 Section 3 gives a brief overview of the case study.
-Our approach is present on Section 4.
-The results are present on Section 5, and the conclusions on Section 6.
+Our approach is present in Sect.
+4. The results are present on Sect.
+5, and the conclusions on Sect.
+6.